mattshade/impulse/wp-content/plugins/advanced-ads/readme.txt

 * change type and sizes of an ad without going into your AdSense account
 * optional limit to 3 AdSense banners
 * hide AdSense advertisements on 404 pages by default (to comply with AdSense terms)
-* insert AdSense verification and AdSense Page-Level ads
+* insert AdSense verification and AdSense Auto Ads (previously called Page-Level ads and QuickStart)
 * Ad Health integration and AdSense violation checks
 * option to make the AdSense background transparent
 * place AdSense In-feed ads using the also free [In-feed add-on](https://wordpress.org/plugins/advanced-ads-adsense-in-feed/)